csci344/spring2025/pages/syllabus.md

 * [Design Resources](/fall2024/design-reference)
 * [Accessibility Resources](/fall2024/accessibility-reference)

-Before each class, you may be assigned some pre-recorded videos, readings, or tutorial links from this resource guide, which will cover specific concepts and ideas that we will be practicing during lecture.
-Please set aside time to review these materials, as they will make the assignments and projects easier!
+Before each class, you may be assigned some videos, readings, or tutorial links from this resource guide, which will cover specific concepts and ideas that we will be practicing during lecture.
+Please set aside time to review these materials, as they will make the assignments easier!

 ## Getting Questions Answered